tinacms/tina.io/content/blog/2021-a-year-in-review.md

 ### Barebones Starter

 We introduced a new starter called "barebones" which gives you a minimal Next.js project with Tina.
 This allows you to start a new Tina project in a single step with a minimal Tina integration.
-Our starters prior to the barebones starter contained a lot of extra code for a specific task such as our documentation starter, we wanted to give you a good foundation without any additional code or dependencies.
+Our starters prior to the barebones starter contained a lot of extra code for specific tasks, such as our documentation starter.
+We wanted to give you a good foundation without any additional code or dependencies.

 ### `create-tina-app`

 We also introduced `npx create-tina-app` which allows you to set up a Tina application using a starter of your choice.
-As fellow developers, we understand that working locally is important it allows you to investigate what is happening behind the scenes.
+As fellow developers, we understand that working locally is important and it allows you to investigate what is happening behind the scenes.
 With a single command, you can investigate Tina locally, make changes, and deploy later.

 **Autogenerated GraphQL Client (experimental)**